CLIUtils/CLI11/README.md

 case).
 If you want to require at least one subcommand is given, use `.require_subcommand()` on the parent app.
 You can optionally give an exact number of subcommands to require, as well.

+If an App (main or subcommand) has been parsed on the command line, it's "value" is true, and it is false otherwise.
-All `App`s have a `get_subcommands()` method, which returns a list of pointers to the subcommand passed on the command line.
-A simple compare of these pointers to each subcommand allows choosing based on subcommand, facilitated by a `got_subcommand(App_or_name)` method that will check the list for you.
+All `App`s have a `get_subcommands()` method, which returns a list of pointers to the subcommands passed on the command line.
+A `got_subcommand(App_or_name)` method is also provided that will check to see if an App pointer or a string name was collected on the command line.

 For many cases, however, using an app's callback may be easier.
 Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.set_callback`.
 If you throw `CLI::Success`, you can even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.
 If you want only one, use `app.require_subcommand(1)`.
 You are allowed to throw `CLI::Success` in the callbacks.
 Multiple subcommands are allowed, to allow [`Click`][Click] like series of commands (order is preserved).